• Home |

 Brief History of the 6.5mm Grendel

-The cartridge holds four-inch groups at 600 yards, a level of accuracy that makes it popular among varmint hunters.
-It retains more energy throughout its flight due to the good ballistic coefficient of the bullet, as well as the shape and size of the case.
+The resulting cartridge has a “necked up” case based on the 6mm PPC bench rest cartridge.
+It holds 4" groups at 600 yards: a level of accuracy that earned its popularity among varmint hunters.
+The 6.5 Grendel retains relatively more energy than the 5.56x45 throughout its trajectory due to the superior ballistic coefficient of its sleeker, heavier bullet, as well as its larger case.

 This round does not require as much powder to generate the amounts of energy found in similar cartridges, which results in less recoil and longer barrel life.

-Wide-spread adoption of the 6.5 Grendel was somewhat hindered by Bill Alexander himself, as he insisted that the cartridge be trademarked and, therefore, could not be standardized by SAAMI.
+Widespread adoption of the 6.5 Grendel was somewhat hindered by Bill Alexander himself, as he insisted that the cartridge be trademarked and, therefore, could not be standardized by SAAMI.

 Parting Shots

-The Hornady Black 6.5 Grendel 123 Grain ELD does an excellent job of covering both instances; however, if you're looking for an inexpensive round, go with the Wolf Military Classic 6.5 Grendel 100Gr FMJ.
+Hornady Black 6.5 Grendel 123 Grain ELD Match is our top choice of 6.5 Grendel ammo, even if it isn't designed for hunting or defense.
+If you're looking for an inexpensive round, go with Wolf Military Classic 6.5 Grendel 100 grain FMJ.

 Back to the Best 6.5 Grendel Ammo